vietsman/ntfy-bb10/README.md

 ## Features

 - **Receive Notifications**: Get instant push notifications from any ntfy topic.
-- **Native BB10 Experience**: Optimized and built specifically for the BlackBerry OS 10.
-- **Lightweight**: Built with the Cascades Framework for an authentic UI and optimal performance on BB10 devices.
+- **Authenticity**: Built with the Cascades Framework for an authentic UI and optimal performance on BB10 devices.

 ## Requirements